-If you cook on a daily basis, you will benefit from knowing how to clean cast iron stove grates.
-Despite your best efforts at knowing how to clean an oven after use, knowing how to clean cast iron stove grates can be a little tricky.
+If you cook regularly, you'll probably need to know how to clean cast iron stove grates.
 Grates tend to pick up caked-in food, grease and grime build-up over time if they're not properly cleaned.

 What’s more, grease and dirt residue can often dull the overall look of our grates, making stoves look lackluster.
-Although the thought of cleaning cast iron stove grates may seem like a lot of elbow grease, it’s actually simple to do.
+While the idea of cleaning cast iron stove grates seems time-consuming, it’s actually simple to do.
 So, for a gleaming stove, follow these top tips on how to clean cast iron stove grates to make them look brand new.

 How to clean cast iron stove grates with soapy water